 Pro tip: If teams really want to get fancy, you can even add a 2” or 3” number to their pant leg in the thigh area using Express Names.

 [Related Content: How to Order Small Screen Printed Transfer Numbers]

-When choosing colors, there are a few tricks you can use to add a little color to the uniform without adding much cost.
+When choosing colors, there are a few tricks you can use to add a little more color to the uniform without adding that much extra cost.

 Choose a different color number than what was used for the logo.
-This gives the appearance that the jersey is a multi-color, but you only paid for a single color custom transfer and a single color number.
+This gives the appearance that the jersey is a multi-color uniform, but you only paid for a single color custom transfer and a single color number.

 These uniforms may have the 3 digit number on the front and the back, and possibly on the shorts as well.
 If placing numbers on the shorts, you can use the same trick above and use Express Names for smaller numbers, even as small as 1” size.
 Instead of placing letters on the Express Name, use numbers instead.

 Keep in mind that some track uniforms are also more form fitting with the singlet style that look like swim suits even.
-If there are any amounts of spandex or nylon within the uniform, you will need to use AquaTru numbers.
+Make sure to check the fabric content of these types of uniforms.

 Apart from the actual uniforms, fans, especially family members like Mom and Dad, like to wear their child’s number as well on their spiritwear.

 This is an easy add-on to the custom apparel which just helps to increase your profits.

 When ordering the transfers for the spiritwear apparel, don’t include player numbers on the design.
 Instead, use stock numbers, or Express Names for smaller sizes, in personalize for the individual parents.